remko/dsadmin/README.md

 - Supports large databases
 - Does not have problematic dependencies (such as gRPC, which are not available on all platforms)
-- Hackable: Implemented entirely in the frontend as an SPA of only 1000 lines of code.
+- Hackable: Implemented entirely in the frontend as an SPA.
   Uses the [Datastore REST API](https://cloud.google.com/datastore/docs/reference/data/rest) directly from the frontend.
 - Portable: The only thing a server is used for is for proxying to the datastore emulator